rapidsai/rmm/python/rmm/docs/guide.md

      1           1,008           1,008  <ipython-input-11-5fc63161ac29>:1(f)
 ```

-We can also profile a code block by using `profiler` as a context manager:
+To profile a code block, use `profiler` as a context manager:
 ```python
 >>> with rmm.statistics.profiler(name="my code block"):
 ...     rmm.DeviceBuffer(size=20)